-The Committee made its determinations as to the compensation for its NEO's in 2019, including base salary level and annual and long-term incentive targets as a percentage of base salary, by analyzing the Company's practices in comparison to an adopted peer group, which it approved.
-In identifying and constructing a competitive peer group, the Committee, based on recommendations from Meridian, took into consideration asset size as the primary selection criteria.
+The Committee made its determinations as to the compensation for its NEO's in 2021, including base salary level and annual and long-term incentive targets as a percentage of base salary, by analyzing the Company's practices in comparison to approved peer groups.
+In identifying and constructing a competitive banking peer group, the Committee, based on recommendations from Meridian, took into consideration asset size as the primary selection criteria.
 In order to reflect our unique business model, the peer group was further filtered to include companies with the highest percentage of Commercial and Industrial ("C&I") loans to arrive at a reasonable size (i.e. 20 banks).
-This reference group consisted of banks with assets between \$2.72 billion and \$9.47 billion as of the date of adoption of the peer group by the Company in 2018, compared to \$3.4 billion for the Company (\$4.5 billion on a pro-forma basis incorporating the impact of previously announced acquisitions expected to close prior to 2019).
+This compensation peer group consisted of banks with assets between \$2.7 billion and \$9.4 billion as of the date of adoption of the peer group by the Company in 2020, compared to \$5.35 billion for the Company at such time.

-Peer Group 1st Source Corporation Veritex Holdings, Inc. Enterprise Financial Services Corp Preferred Bank ServisFirst Bancshares, Inc. Stock Yards Bancorp, Inc. Lakeland Financial Corporation First Financial Bancorp.
-TriState Capital Holdings, Inc. Mercantile Bank Corp Heritage Commerce Corp Brookline Bancorp, Inc. First Merchants Corporation Atlantic Capital Bancshares, Inc. Live Oak Bancshares, Inc. Equity Bancshares, Inc. BancFirst Corporation LegacyTexas Financial Group, Inc Green Bancorp, Inc. QCR Holdings, Inc.
+Banking Peer Group 1st Source Corporation Veritex Holdings, Inc. Enterprise Financial Services Corp Preferred Bank ServisFirst Bancshares, Inc. Stock Yards Bancorp, Inc. Lakeland Financial Corporation First Financial Corporation TriState Capital Holdings, Inc. Mercantile Bank Corp Heritage Commerce Corp Brookline Bancorp, Inc. National Bank Holdings Corporation Atlantic Capital Bancshares, Inc. Live Oak Bancshares, Inc. Equity Bancshares, Inc. BancFirst Corporation Byline Bancorp, Inc. Origin Bancorp, Inc. QCR Holdings, Inc.